MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 ### 5) Ask the AI service to generate a response

 Once you've prepared the chat history object, you can then pass it to the AI services to generate a response.
-The final message from the AI is returned back as a result so you can use it later.
+The final message from the AI agent is returned back as a result so you can use it later.
 The following code demonstrates how to generate a [non-streaming response](../concepts/ai-services/chat-completion.md#non-streaming-completion), but you can also generate a [streaming response](../concepts/ai-services/chat-completion.md#streaming-completion) by using the `GetStreamingChatMessageContentAsync` method.

 ::: zone pivot="programming-language-csharp"
 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/LearnResources/MicrosoftLearn/Plugin.cs" range="65-67,69":::